shakes76/PatternAnalysis-2024/recognition/Siamese-48008361/README.md

 1. **AUC-ROC (Area Under the Receiver Operating Characteristic Curve)**:
    - Primary metric for model evaluation
-   - Measures the model's ability to differenciate between classes across various threshold settings (which is different to accuracy where the threshold is fixed at 50%)
+   - Measures the model's ability to differenciate between classes across various threshold settings, which is different to accuracy where the threshold is fixed at 50% (evidentlyai.com, 2024)
    - Advantages:
      - Insensitive to class imbalance, crucial for the imbalanced dataset
      - Provides a measuree of performance across all classification thresholds which can test extreme cases